 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of patients who were prescribed antipsychotic medications.
-Antipsychotic drugs are administered to patients for many conditions, such as dementia.
-Tragically, in some situations, increased usage of these drugs may indicate that a facility is using these drugs to subdue residents.
+This indicates the percent of residents given antipsychotic drugs.
+Antipsychotic drugs are given to patients for many medical conditions, including cognitive disorders.
+Unfortunately, in some cases, excessive reliance on these medications may indicate that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This figure is an indication of the percent of long-term residents receiving antianxiety drugs.
+This metric indicates the percent of long-term care patients taking antianxiety drugs.

 Managing Depression Among Residents